 A great ski nation and quality resorts

-Austrian athletes are particularly talented in winter sports due to their mountainous terrain.
-After the exploits of Hermann Maier, considered to be one of the best skiers in the world (4 World Cups, 3 World Championships and 2 Olympic titles) in the 2000s, it was Marcel Hirscher who took over and crushed the competition between 2004 and 2019.
-Winner of the World Cup for the first time in 2012, he never let go of the big crystal globe until 2019!
-A unique performance in history.
-Also seven times world champion (5 times individual and 2 times team) and winner of two Olympic gold medals, his record is as long as the arm.
-He has also won two Olympic gold medals, as well as the legends Benjamin Raich and Stephan Eberharter
+As a mountainous country, Austrian athletes are particularly talented in winter sports.
+After the exploits of Hermann Maier, regarded as one of the world's best skiers (4 World Cups, 3 World Championships and 2 Olympic titles) in the 2000s, it was Marcel Hirscher who took over and disgusted the competition between 2004 and 2019.
+Winner of the World Cup for the first time in 2012, he never relinquished the crystal globe until 2019!
+An unprecedented performance.
+Also a seven-time world champion (5 individual and 2 team) and winner of two Olympic gold medals, his list of achievements is as long as your arm.
+There are also the legends Benjamin Raich and Stephan Eberharter.

-And if the country has produced such great champions, it is because skiing is more than a sport here, it is a way of life.
-This is not surprising when you look at the geography of the country; the Alps cover more than two thirds of the territory.
-The Austrian ski area stretches over four Länder : Tyrol, Salzburg, Carinthia and Vorarlberg.
-If the summits are generously covered with snow in winter, many glaciers keep their white coat in summer.
-It is therefore not unusual to put on skis in August.
-With around 22,000 km of downhill runs, 16,000 km of cross-country runs and 530 ski schools, Austria offers an endless variety of mountain activities: joëring (harness skiing), snowboarding, glacier climbing, sailing on frozen lakes, cross-country skiing in typical villages - all of these activities attract Austria's neighbours and encourage the country's citizens to stay within its borders when it comes to holidays.
+And if the country has produced such great champions, it's because skiing here is more than a sport, it's a way of life.
+This is hardly surprising when you consider the country's geography: the Alps cover more than two-thirds of the country.
+Austria's ski area stretches across four Länder : Tyrol, Salzburg, Carinthia and Vorarlberg.
+While the peaks are generously covered with snow in winter, many glaciers retain their white mantle in summer.
+So it's not unusual to put on your skis in August.
+With some 22,000 km of downhill slopes, 16,000 km of cross-country ski trails and 530 ski schools, Austria offers an infinite variety of mountain activities: joëring (harness skiing), snowboarding, glacier climbing, sailing on frozen lakes, cross-country skiing in typical villages - all activities that attract Austria's neighbors and encourage nationals to stay within their own borders when it's time for a vacation.
 For young and old alike, skiing is a second way of getting around Austria.

 A cradle of mountaineering, climbing and via ferrata